-Four years ago, I thought I was suffering from springtime allergies.
+Five years ago, I thought I was suffering from springtime allergies.
 My nose felt stuffy, and I was experiencing dull ear pain and pressure inside my ear canal—which I attributed to the fact that I was blowing my nose so much.

 I also had a raspy voice, which I assumed was the result of postnasal drip.
 At the time, I was a busy single mom of a 6-year-old boy who worked in publishing and as an author.
 So I resorted to my usual OTC allergy meds, armed myself with tissues, and waited for my symptoms to pass.

 For more stories about women living with Invisible Illnesses, check out our new series Life Interrupted: Living With an Invisible Illness.

 But a month later, I was still using nasal spray 24-7.
 Thankfully my yearly checkup with my internist was rounding the corner.
 At my appointment, my doctor examined my neck with her cold hands and asked me how long my voice had sounded so scratchy.
 "I dunno, maybe a month?"
 I replied.

 "What about this lump?" she continued.
 "How long has this been there?"
 She pressed her hand into my neck, and I gulped; the area felt tender to her touch.
 She then guided my fingers to the right side of my neck.
 What I touched made my eyes widen and my brow crinkle up in confusion: It felt like a grape was in my neck.

 A surprising, scary diagnosis